The power of helping: Donations that transform education in Santa Ana

 Computer and robotics room: Technology for the Future

 The Ministry of Information and Communications Technologies (MinTIC), in alliance with W Radio and with the management of the group of Mechanical and Industrial Engineering graduates from the Universidad del Atlántico, delivered more than 400 computers and enabled a computer and robotics room at Antonio Brugés Carmona School.
-This technological infrastructure allows students to develop digital and scientific skills, essential for facing the challenges of the 21st century, and promotes educational innovation in the region.
+Access to this technological infrastructure gives students the opportunity to develop digital skills that broaden their educational and professional prospects.

 New computer room at Antonio Brugés Carmona School

 The principal highlighted that the equipment will also be available for other educational institutions in the region, expanding the project's reach.
 Additionally, he noted that this initiative will allow students to access specialized degrees in robotics and computer basics, strengthening their technical and professional training.
-The school is advancing in international agreements with the International Labour Organization (ILO), which will facilitate student participation in training programs, events, and competitions related to technology and robotics, enriching their academic profile and preparing them for the job market.
+The school is exploring international collaboration agreements, including with the International Labour Organization (ILO), with the aim of facilitating student participation in training programs and technology and robotics competitions, the principal indicated.

 New robotics room, Antonio Brugés Carmona School